Emmanuel-ManuGyamfi/give-me-some-credit/README.md

 **Key Takeaways:**

-- High accuracy reflects class imbalance — thus ROC-AUC and PR-AUC were the main model selection metrics.
+- High accuracy reflects class imbalance, thus ROC-AUC and PR-AUC were the main model selection metrics.
 - This level of performance indicates strong predictive separation between low- and high-risk applicants.

 ---